Andreas Kalvos: Biography

-In Livorno in 1811 he wrote his Italian Hymn to Napoleon, an anti-war poem that he later repudiated (this is how we know of its existence, as the poem itself was not saved).
+In Livorno, in 1811 he wrote his Italian Hymn to Napoleon, an anti-war poem that he later repudiated (this is how we know of its existence, as the poem itself was not saved).
 Around the same time he lived for a few months in Pisa, where he worked as a secretary; and then moved to Florence, a centre of intellectual and artistic life of the time.

 In 1812 his father died, and Kalvos's finances became deeply strained.
 However, during that year he also met Ugo Foscolo, the most honoured Italian poet and scholar of the era, and, like Calvos, a native of Zacynthos.
 Foscolo gave Calvos a post as his copyist, and put him to teaching a protégé of his.
 Under the influence of Foscolo Kalvos took up neoclassicism, archaizing ideals, and political liberalism.
 In 1813 Kalvos wrote three tragedies in Italian: Theramenes, Danaïdes and Hippias.
 He also completed four dramatic monologues, in the neoclassical style.

-At the end of 1813, because of his 'advanced' views, Foscolo withdrew to Zurich in Switzerland.
+At the end of 1813, because of his 'advanced' views, Foscolo withdrew to Zürich in Switzerland.
 Kalvos remained in Florence, where he again became a teacher.
 In 1814 he wrote another Italian ode, 'To the Ionians', expressing his sympathy with the plight of his fellow-countrymen, and at this period made a close study of the works of Rousseau.
 He also, it seems, embarked on a love affair with a woman.

 In 1816 Calvos broke off his affair and went to join Foscolo in Switzerland.
 That year he also learned that his mother had died a year before, a thing that saddened him deeply, as can be seen in his Ode to Death.

 By the end of 1816 the two poets travelled together to Britain, and continued their association in London until February 1817, when for an unknown reason they quarrelled and separated.
 Foscolo later said that Calvos had exploited him, but it is possible that the younger poet had begun to find Foscolo's patronage irksome.
 Kalvos earned a living by giving Italian and Greek lessons, and translating the Anglican liturgy into Italian and Greek.
 In 1818 and 1819 he gave lectures on the pronunciation of ancient Greek.
 He composed and published a modern Greek grammar, 'Italian Lessons, in four parts' and dealt with the syntax of an English-Greek dictionary.

 After several love affairs, he married Maria Theresa Thomas, with whom he had one daughter; but his wife died on 17 May 1819 and his daughter shortly afterwards.
 By the end of 1819 Calvos had a love affair with a student, Susan Fortune Rideout, but her parents did not approve, and it was considered too soon after his wife's death for them to think of marrying.
 During that time he may have attempted to commit suicide.